d3/d3-scale/README.md

 <a name="band_domain" href="#band_domain">#</a> <i>band</i>.<b>domain</b>([<i>domain</i>]) · [Source](https://github.com/d3/d3-scale/blob/master/src/band.js), [Examples](https://observablehq.com/@d3/d3-scaleband)

 If *domain* is specified, sets the domain to the specified array of values.
 The first element in *domain* will be mapped to the first band, the second domain value to the second band, and so on.
-Domain values are stored internally in a map from stringified value to index; the resulting index is then used to determine the band.
-Thus, a band scale’s values must be coercible to a string, and the stringified version of the domain value uniquely identifies the corresponding band.
+Domain values are stored internally in an [InternMap](https://github.com/mbostock/internmap) from primitive value to index; the resulting index is then used to determine the band.
+Thus, a band scale’s values must be coercible to a primitive value, and the primitive domain value uniquely identifies the corresponding band.
 If *domain* is not specified, this method returns the current domain.

 <a name="band_range" href="#band_range">#</a> <i>band</i>.<b>range</b>([<i>range</i>]) · [Source](https://github.com/d3/d3-scale/blob/master/src/band.js), [Examples](https://observablehq.com/@d3/d3-scaleband)